 The Office of Academic Affairs

-The Senior Vice President for Academic Affairs and Provost serves as the chief academic officer of the University.
-The Senior Vice President and Provost is responsible to the President for the coordination of all phases of the instructional program and institutional research.
-In addition, the Senior Vice President for Academics and Provost supervises the preparation of position specifications for instructional staff and administrative personnel connected with instructional activities; makes recommendations to the President concerning staffing needs and appointments, promotions, or dismissals for all instructional personnel and administrative personnel related to instruction; and is the person responsible for the coordination and development of all academic programs, including the Council on Academic Affairs.
+The Provost and Senior Vice President for Academic Affairs serves as the chief academic officer of the University.
+The Provost and Senior Vice President is responsible to the President for the coordination of all phases of the instructional program and institutional research.
+In addition, the Provost and Senior Vice President for Academics supervises the preparation of position specifications for instructional staff and administrative personnel connected with instructional activities; makes recommendations to the President concerning staffing needs and appointments, promotions, or dismissals for all instructional personnel and administrative personnel related to instruction; and is the person responsible for the coordination and development of all academic programs, including the Council on Academic Affairs.

 Chautauqua Lecture Series

 Imagine that none of the following Chautauqua Lecturers had ever visited our campus: Kwame Anthony Appiah, Douglas Brinkley, Chuck D, Angela Davis, Robert Darnton, Richard Dawkins, Michael Eric Dyson, Sylvia Earl, Daniel Ellsberg, The American Spiritual Ensemble, Eric Foner, Sylvester Gates, Robert George, Carol Gilligan, Temple Grandin, Brian Greene, Tyrone Hayes, Maria Hinojosa, Deidre McCloskey, Irshad Manji, N. Gregory Mankiw, Eric Metaxas, Richard Muller, R. Carlos Nakai, Martha Nussbaum, Lisa Randall, Richard Rodriguez, Peter Singer, Ben Sollee, Nadine Strossen, Ron Suskind, Trinh T. Minh-Ha, Bobby Verdugo and Kenji Yoshino.